NewBieBR/typescript-react-native-starter/README.md

   brew cask install fastlane
   ```

+> If you have issue installing or using fastlane on macos, check this solution: https://github.com/fastlane/fastlane/issues/15467#issuecomment-543093498

 #### iOS
 - Open your project Xcode workspace and update your app's `Bundle Identifier` and `Team`
 - Initialize fastlane